SoftFever/OrcaSlicer/README.markdown

 ## What's Slic3r license?

-Slic3r is dual-licensed under the _Perl Artistic License_ and the _AGPLv3_.
+Slic3r is licensed under the _GNU Affero General Public License, version 3_.
 The author is Alessandro Ranellucci (me).

 ## How can I invoke slic3r.pl using the command line?